 Leading AI legal platforms implement enterprise-grade security including end-to-end encryption, SOC 2 compliance, and attorney-client privilege protection.
 However, attorneys must verify each tool meets their jurisdiction's specific confidentiality requirements and ethical standards.

-Security remains paramount when implementing ai legal tools in legal practice.
+Security remains paramount when implementing AI legal tools in legal practice.
 Leading platforms implement comprehensive security frameworks designed specifically for legal industry requirements.

 Essential security features include: